ContentGraz/OER/business-strategy-1.md

 ### What is a strategy?

 To answer this question, set your clock back.
 Back to the old greek.
-Cause this is where the word “strategy” finds its origin.
+Because this is where the word “strategy” finds its origin.
 In warfare, where your goal was to survive.
-It means “the art to lead an army” cause this was the way to reach that goal.
+It means “the art to lead an army” beause this was the way to reach that goal.
 Somehow it is still slightly the same: “Strategy is the planned sustainable behavior of an organization to reach its goals.”
 Okay, let’s take this step by step.

 The key formula is: Strategy = goal + path.

 First you need a goal.
 A big business target you want to reach.
 Without a goal everyone understands, a strategy can not exist.
-Then you craft your strategy.
-Cause strategy is the path to reach this specific goal.
+Then you craft your strategy. because strategy is the path to reach this specific goal.

 But: Strategy is not something theoretical written on a nice PowerPoint.
 That won't make your business successful.
 It won’t even make it survive.
 Because: Execution is key!
 Execution rules!
 The plan itself is super important but following that plan is the key.
 You will not survive with no strategy but only if you’re good at executing your strategy you will be successful.